Federalist No. 54: Three-Fifths Compromise

-The Three-Fifths Compromise was proposed by James Wilson in 1789 in order to gain Southern support for the new framework of government by guaranteeing that the South would be strongly represented in the House of Representatives.
+The Three-Fifths Compromise was proposed by James Wilson in 1787 in order to gain Southern support for the new framework of government by guaranteeing that the South would be strongly represented in the House of Representatives.
 Naturally, it was more popular in the South than in the North.

-In Article I, Section II, Clause III of the United States Constitution, the Three-Fifths Compromise is stated exactly as:
+In Article I, Section II, Clause III of the United States Constitution, the Three-Fifths Compromise is stated as:

 "Representatives and direct taxes shall be apportioned among the several states which may be included in this Union, according to their respective numbers, which shall be determined by adding to the whole number of free persons, including those bound to service for a term of years, and excluding Indians not taxed, three fifths of all other persons."